 In order for a site to become a global KBA it must meet at least one of the KBA criteria and thresholds in the KBA Standard.
 For those criteria based on individual species or groups of species, this includes confirmation that the species is present at a site with a threshold number of mature individuals (this is specified for most criteria but also recommended for the criteria where it is not specified - see the KBA Guidelines).
-KBA assessments cannot be carried out remotely simply using global datasets without 'on-the-ground' confirmation of presence and threshold numbers.
+For those criteria based on ecosystems or sites of ecological integrity there is also a requirement that the ecosystem is confirmed to be present at a site or that the site has data that demonstrates its ecological integrity.
+KBA assessments cannot be carried out remotely simply using global datasets without 'on-theground' confirmation of presence and threshold numbers.
 It is therefore recommended that countries establish a KBA NCG as a mechanism for ensuring coordination and collaboration of national experts working towards the development of a single, coherent list of KBAs in each country, managing KBA information at a national level, and encouraging monitoring and conservation of sites, and encouraging the incorporation of KBAs in national legislation.
 It is expected that proposals for new or updated KBAs will largely originate from the countries in which they occur through KBA NCGs or, where these aren't yet established, through national experts.